-For ADC2 we must use formula with different constant ??.
-ADC2 module has LT6600-2.5 populated and gain is A = 2.457 with same $R_2$ resistors.
+For ADC2 we have to use formula with a different constant ??.
+The ADC2 module has LT6600-2.5 amplifiers populated on it with gain equal to A = 2.457 and uses the same R_2 resistors.
 We measured saturation voltage of 380 mV (generator output) at channel 1 on this ADC.
 It is well in parameter tolerances of used setup.